OwenMcDonnell/magnet-api2-sdk-python/README.md

 available for reading and writing.

 You save the current state of the iterator with the `save` method.
-If you tried to processing alerts and failed, you can simply not save the iterator and reload the previous consistent state from disk using the `load` method.
+If you tried to process an alert and failed, you can simply not save the iterator and reload the previous consistent state from disk using the `load` method.

 Though the provided implementation saves the data to a JSON file, it is easy to add other